Understanding Cisco licensing

 Smart Account administrators can edit Smart Account properties, add and edit users and Virtual Accounts, accept agreements, view event logs, and manage licenses for the entire Smart Account.

-Smart Account users can access all Virtual Accounts and can perform licensing activities but cannot create new Virtual Accounts or manage users.
+Smart Account users can access all Virtual Accounts and perform licensing activities but cannot create new Virtual Accounts or manage users.

 Virtual Account administrators can add and edit users to assigned Virtual Accounts, view event logs for assigned Virtual Accounts, view account agreements, and manage licenses for the assigned Virtual Accounts.